ryukinix/ryukinix.github.io/_posts/2016-04-29-depression.md

 title:  "I'm so tired... it's all a conspiracy!"
 post: true
 date:   2016-04-29
-excerpt: "It's dangerous create a description for this."
+excerpt: "It's dangerous to create a description for this."
 lang: en
 tag:
 - anime